jacobtomlinson/website/content/posts/2019/2019-12-05-creating-github-actions-in-go.md

 We will leave ours out for now which will just use the defaults but you can go back to your `action.yml` and set yours however you like.

 You also need to choose which categories your Action belongs in.
-For our find and replace action I've gone for "Continuous Integration" and "Utilities".
+For our find and replace Action I've gone for "Continuous Integration" and "Utilities".

 You also need to set a version tag.
 My preference is to use SemVer and start at `0.1.0`.